jpmorganchase/modular/docs/configuration.md

 # Configuration

-Modular has minimal configuration because of its philosophy.
-However there is a set of minimum configuration required.
+Because of its philosophy, Modular has a restricted set of configurable behaviours.
+Additionally it requires some minimal configuration within the `package.json`s in the repository, all handled by Modular itself.

 ## Configuration File